 A product is the beginning of marketing or a business activity.
 Every business must offer a product to serve their customer needs or wants.Therefore, a business always starts with the product idea and conducts a rigorous market research to refine it.

-There can be several types of products.
-Some products are tangible(physical) good while others are intangible such as a service.
+There are several types of products.
+Some products are tangible(physical) good while others are intangible such as services.

-It all depends on the nature of a product as well.
-For example, some of the tech companies sell you a tangible product such as a cellphone but the service part comes after you purchase the product and it includes a warranty and repairing services.
+It depends on the nature of a product.
+For example, some of the tech companies sell you a tangible product such as a cellphone but the service part comes after you purchase the product, and it includes a warranty and repairing services.

 Whatever is the type of a product that a business offers to a marketing, but it should help solve a problem.
 If a product can’t provide a solution to a customer’s problem, it would just vanish.
 Most probably the entrepreneur or the business would also drop to the ground.

 ‘a product is any thing that is capable of satisfying customer needs.’